How long do I have to report a workplace injury in NSW?

 Learn more →Permanent impairment claims can be worth serious money, but threshold planning and medical evidence usually decide the outcome.

-Check eligibility →If your employer was negligent, a common law claim may exist alongside the statutory pathway — but only if the threshold and evidence line up.
+Check eligibility →If your injury was caused by negligence of your employer, a common law claim may exist alongside the statutory pathway — but only if the threshold and evidence line up.

 Are you eligible? →Dependants may have rights to lump sum compensation, funeral expenses, and weekly support after a fatal workplace incident.